mrpowers-io/spark-fast-tests/README.md

 GPG & Sonatype need to be setup properly before running these commands.
 See the [spark-daria](https://github.com/MrPowers/spark-daria) README for more information.

-Run `sbt` to open the SBT console.
-Good idea to always run `clean` before running any publishing commands.
+It's a good idea to always run `clean` before running any publishing commands.
+It's also important to run `clean` before different publishing commands as well.

+There is a two step process for publishing.

+Generate Scala 2.11 JAR files:

+* Run `sbt -Dspark.testVersion=2.4.8`
-Run `> ; + publishSigned; sonatypeBundleRelease` to create the JAR files and release them to Maven.
-These commands are made available by the [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.
+* Run `> ; + publishSigned; sonatypeBundleRelease` to create the JAR files and release them to Maven.

+Generate Scala 2.12 & Scala 2.13 JAR files:

+* Run `sbt`
+* Run `> ; + publishSigned; sonatypeBundleRelease`

+The `publishSigned` and `sonatypeBundleRelease` commands are made available by the [sbt-sonatype](https://github.com/xerial/sbt-sonatype) plugin.

 When the release command is run, you'll be prompted to enter your GPG passphrase.